ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 5. Run the updated `myjob` job.
-Note that the name of the jobrun must be unique.
+The name of the job run must be unique.

     ```
     ibmcloud ce jobrun submit --name myjobrun2 --job myjob
     ```
     {: pre}

-6. Use the `jobrun get` command to display details of the jobrun including the instances of the jobrun.
+6. Use the `jobrun get` command to display details of the job run, including the instances of the job run.

     ```
     ibmcloud ce jobrun get --name myjobrun2